 Dine al fresco under Hotel du Vin’s vine-covered pergola in their central courtyard, with a menu boasting robust dishes prepared with fresh, local, seasonal ingredients.
 Then sink into a leather armchair in the bar or lounge where they have over 100 whiskies and rums and a delicious cocktail menu.
 Finally settle in for the night in one of their 49 rooms and suites as you dream about your Sussex adventure.

 The Piggery at John Bulls House is a luxury single storey farm building set in a peaceful idyllic location surrounded by fields and ancient woodland.
-The property has its own private garden overlooking a natural pond and an outdoor seating area with a fire pit making it the perfect relaxing retreat for couples or families.
+The property has its own private garden overlooking a natural pond and an outdoor seating area with a fire pit, BBQ and Scandinavian wood fired hot tub making it the perfect relaxing retreat for couples or families.

 With Bolney Wine Estate just a stone’s throw away, visit us for a delicious breakfast for the perfect start to your day, wind down with a glass of wine as you reminisce on your trip or buy a bottle to enjoy in the comfort of your own space.